neilmiddleton/neilmiddleton.github.io/source/articles/2013-04-24-running-heroku-applications-in-europe.md

 Up until today, when you have created a Heroku application it has always been run within the US-East region of the Amazon AWS infrastructure.
 This has caused a few problems for those in the EU, most importantly that every request has suffered from the latency you get from a transatlantic crossing.

-Well, As of now, it is now possible for you to create your Heroku applications in in Europe, killing off this latency and making everything much more snappy for those based in Europe.
+Well, as of now, it is now possible for you to create your Heroku applications in in Europe, killing off this latency and making everything much more snappy for those based in Europe.

 ## Creating an application in Europe